NET WORTH: $2.4 billion

 SOURCE OF WEALTH: Carlyle Group

-FUNDING AREAS: Education, Health, Arts & Culture, Policy
+FUNDING AREAS: Arts & Culture, Education, Health, Historic Documents, Patriotic Preservation, Public Policy

-LOOKING FORWARD: Rubenstein is taking his Giving Pledge seriously.
-As he enters retirement age, he is likely to give more and more time to chairing non-profit organizations and shepherding institutions toward sustainable, long-term growth.
+LOOKING FORWARD: Rubenstein is likely to continue to support well-established organizations in his areas of philanthropic interest.
+As he enters retirement age, he is also likely to give more time to chairing non-profit organizations and shepherding institutions toward sustainable, long-term growth.

 Managing Director, Carlyle Group

 1001 Pennsylvania Ave.
 NW